A class of open surfaces with algorithmically solvable homeomorphism problem: Classification of admissible trees

+\begin{rem} A variation on this argument proves that if $T_1,T_2$ are admissible trees, $v_1$ is an ordinary vertex of $T_1$, and $v_2$ is an ordinary vertex of $T_2$ such that $T_1(v_1)$ is isomorphic to $T_2(v_2)$, then $v_1$ is equivalent to $v_2$.
+The converse is not true in general; however, we shall see that it is true if both $T_1$ and $T_2$ are reduced.
+This will be a key step in the proof. \end{rem}

+\begin{rem} Let $T$ be an admissible tree.
 If $x\in L_v$ for some leaf $v$ of $T$, then $x$ is isolated or belongs to some Cantor clopen subset of $L$.
 Thus $v$ has depth $0$.
 If $v$ is an ordinary vertex of $T$ which is not a leaf, and all descendants of $v$ have finite depth, then $v$ has finite depth, equal to $M$ or $M+1$, where $M$ is the maximum of the depths of the descendants of $v$.
-The former possibility is possible only if $v$ is equivalent to one of its sons.
-This implies that every ordinary vertex has finite depth, and depth is nonincreasing along paths in the tree starting from the root and going to the leafs.
-It turns out that for \emph{reduced} trees, it is strictly decreasing.
-This will be a key point in the proof.
+This implies that every ordinary vertex has finite depth, and depth is nonincreasing along paths in the tree starting from the root and going to the leafs. \end{rem}

+\begin{lem} Let $T$ be a reduced tree.
+Then the vertices of depth $0$ of $T$ are exactly its leaves. \end{lem}

+\begin{proof} We have already remarked that the leaves have depth 0.
+Let us prove the converse by contradiction.
+Let $T$ be a reduced tree, and $v$ be a vertex of depth 0 which is not a leaf.
+Assume that $v$ has minimal combinatorial depth among such vertices, i.e.~is as close to the leaves as possible.
+All the descendants of $v$ have depth 0, so by minimality, $v$ has combinatorial depth $1$.

+If $v$ has exactly one son $v'$, then $v'$ must be of type $\Theta$; otherwise every point of $L_v$ would be the limit of some sequence of isolated points, hence of nonzero depth.
+This contradicts Property~$(\RR_1)$.

+Thus $v$ has at least two sons.
+By Property~$(\RR_3)$, it has at most (hence exactly) two sons $v'$, $v''$, and these have different types.
+Now if, say, $v'$ has type $\oo$, then again every point of $L_v$ would be the limit of sequence of isolated points, giving a contradiction. \end{proof}

-\begin{prop} For every integer $p\ge 0$, the following assertions hold: \begin{enumerate} \item Let $T$ be a reduced tree and $v$ be an ordinary vertex of $T$.
-If $v$ has depth $p$, then every descendant of $v$ has depth strictly less than $p$. \item Let $T_1,T_2$ be reduced trees.
+\begin{prop} For every integer $p\ge 0$, the following assertions hold: \begin{enumerate} \item[$(\AA_p)$] Let $T$ be a reduced tree and $v$ be a vertex of $T$ of depth $p$.
+Then all descendants of $v$ have depth $<p$. \item[$(\BB_p)$] Let $T_1,T_2$ be reduced trees.
 For $i=1,2$ let $v_i$ be an ordinary vertex of $T_i$.
-If $v_1$ is topologically equivalent to $v_2$ and has depth $p$, then $T_1(v_1)$ is isomorphic to $T_2(v_2)$. \end{enumerate} \end{prop}
+Assume that for $i=1,2$, $v_i$ has depth $p$, and all its descendants have depth $<p$.
+Further assume that $v_1$ is topologically equivalent to $v_2$.
+Then $T_1(v_1)$ is isomorphic to $T_2(v_2)$. \end{enumerate} \end{prop}

-\begin{proof} The proof is by induction on $p$.
-First we deal with the case $p=0$.
-If Assertion~(\ref{enum:one}) does not hold, let $(T,v)$ be a counterexample with $v$ \bydef{minimal}, i.e.~as close to the leaves as possible.
-Then $v$ is not a leaf, and has only leaves as descendants.
-If some son of $v$ has type $O$, then every element of $L_v$ is an accumulation point of distinct isolated points, contradicting the assumption that $v$ has depth $0$.
-Hence every son of $v$ is of type $\Theta$.
-By $(R_1)$, $v$ has at least two sons, and by $(R_3)$ it has at most one.
-This is a contradiction.

-This proves in particular that the ordinary vertices of depth $0$ of a reduced tree are exactly the leaves.
-From this, Assertion~(\ref{enum:two}) in the case $p=0$ is immediate.